Whether it’s $1,000 or $20,000, dealing with debt isn’t a situation anyone truly wants to face.

-Are you someone who has maxed out your credit cards to the point where you can’t charge anymore?
-Do you have other debts that you’ve accrued such as a massive student loan and/or medical bills that have piled up?
+Have you maxed out your credit cards to the point where you can’t charge anymore?
+Do you have other debts piling up, like student loans and/or medical bills?

-Keep in mind that such debts — especially on a credit card — can be very expensive as credit card interest rates are high and add up quickly.
-One main way of staying out of debt is to make sure to get your credit card payments under control before your debt is out of control.
+Remember that such debts — especially on a credit card — can be very expensive as credit card interest rates are high and add up quickly.
+The primary tactic to stay out of debt is to make sure to get your credit card payments under control before your debt is out of control.

 Choose a Strategy